On the global homotopy theory of symmetric monoidal categories: A reminder on parsummable categories

 \subsection{\texorpdfstring{$\bm{G}$}{G}-global homotopy theory of \texorpdfstring{$\bm{G}$}{G}-parsummable categories}

 For the rest of this article, let us fix a discrete (not necessarily finite) group $G$.
-We will be interested in the category $\cat{$\bm{E\mathcal M}$-$\bm G$-Cat}$ of $G$-objects in $\cat{$\bm{E\mathcal M}$-Cat}$, whose objects we call small $E\mathcal M$-$G$-categories.
+We will be interested in the category $\cat{$\bmEM$-$\bm G$-Cat}$ of $G$-objects in $\cat{$\bmEM$-Cat}$, whose objects we call small $E\mathcal M$-$G$-categories.
 They can also be alternatively described as small categories with an $E\mathcal M$-action and a $G$-action such that the two actions commute, or as small categories with an action of the categorical monoid $E\mathcal M\times G$.